-Westinghouse is comprised of several product lines.
-One of these, Nuclear Fuel, is responsible for the design and manufacturing of nuclear fuel and components for commercial nuclear reactors worldwide.
-The Senior Vice President of Nuclear Fuel reports to the Executive Vice President of Global Operations Services, who reports to the President and Chief Executive Officer.
+Westinghouse is comprised of several business units.
+One of these, Global Operations Services, has a work scope including Global Nuclear Fuel Manufacturing.
+Global Nuclear Fuel Manufacturing encompasses commercial activities directly relating to the development and manufacturing of nuclear fuel solutions for worldwide customers across various operating plant technologies for the generation of electric power.
+The Senior Vice President of Global Nuclear Fuel Manufacturing reports to the Executive Vice President of Global Operations Services, who reports to the President and Chief Executive Officer.